 \subsection{Bias and Fairness Metamodel}

 The bias and fairness metamodel is the foundation of \tool.
 It allows users to define the bias related to a particular domain and to specify fairness analyses starting from that definition.
-Hence, the metamodel can be divided into three related packages providing the modeling constructs for bias definitions (see Fig. \ref{fig:bias_metamodel}), fairness analyses specification (see Fig. \ref{fig:fairness_analysis}), and for the definition of metrics (see Fig. \ref{fig:metric_def}).\footnote{The whole metamodel is available online at \mmlink}
+Hence, the metamodel can be divided into three related packages providing the modeling constructs for bias definitions (see Fig. \ref{fig:bias_metamodel}), fairness analyses specification (see Fig. \ref{fig:fairness_analysis}), and for the definition of metrics (see Fig. \ref{fig:metric_def}).